MediaWorks confirms sale of TV business to Discovery Inc

 Discovery has been active in the local market recently, last year picking up Top TV, which operates the Choice and HGTV channels in this market.

 It also has a close partnership with pay-TV broadcaster Sky, which airs the Discovery Channel among its suite of entertainment options.
+In 2016, it tipped millions into Auckland-based RugbyPass, which in turn sold to Sky TV in an August 2019 deal worth up to US$40m.

 Founded in 1985, Discovery is a multi-billion-dollar mass media giant employing over 9000 around the world.
 In addition to the Discovery Channel, it also owns and operates Animal Planet, the Food Network and range of other media properties.